PrashanthAmbure/PrashanthAmbure.github.io/_posts/2016-04-11-code-formatting-is-an-art.md

 A well formatted code to me is,

-* To have good naming convention -  `int inputNumber` as a variable name is more readable than just saying `input a`.
+* To have good naming convention -  `int inputNumber` as a variable name is more readable than just saying `int a`.

 * Enough white space within a code always removes the ugliness.
 Instruction written like this `x = y + z` looks more neat and clean than `x=y+z`.